Dismissed after an accident at work – can I claim compensation?

-I had an accident at work what are my rights?
-If you have been involved in an accident at work, your status – i.e. a permanent worker or agency worker – may have an influence on your rights.
-If you are an agency worker and you have been at your place of work for over 12 weeks, you are actually entitled to the same rights as a permanent worker.
-You should also check out your contract so you can understand the rules in regards to sick pay/accident at work pay entitlement.
+I had an accident at work.
+What are my rights?
+If you have been involved in an accident at work, your status – i.e. a permanent worker or agency worker – may influence your rights.
+If you are an agency worker and have been at your place of work for over 12 weeks, you are actually entitled to the same rights as a permanent worker.
+You should also check out your contract to understand the rules regarding sick pay/accident at work pay entitlement.
 If you are an agency worker and you have only been on the job for a short amount of time, you can still delay, so please do not let this deter you.

-The No Win, No Fee approach means that you only pay your solicitor in the event of a successful claim.
-If he or she does not secure a payout for you, you will not have to pay them any legal fees.
+The No Win No Fee approach means that you only pay your solicitor if a successful claim.
+If they do not secure a payout for you, you will not have to pay them any legal fees.
 Instead, you pay the solicitor a percentage of the compensation you win.
 This is a figure that will have been agreed on beforehand.
 This eradicates any of the financial risk associated with making a claim.

-It means that, no matter the outcome of your case, you are not going to end up out of pocket.
-There are also a number of extra benefits that come with this.
-Firstly, you can be sure that your solicitor is going to be doing everything to win the claim.
+It means that no matter the outcome of your case, you are not going to end up out of pocket.
+Several extra benefits come with this.
+Firstly, you can be sure that your solicitor will be doing everything to win the claim.
 After all, if they aren’t successful, they don’t get paid!
-This also means that a No Win, No Fee solicitor will never mess you about or waste your time.
+This also means that a No Win No Fee solicitor will never mess you about or waste your time.
 If they do not believe your case is strong enough, they will tell you from the off.